MicrosoftDocs/appcenter-docs/docs/gdpr/how-to-stop-collecting-data.md

 ## Stop collecting all SDK data for a specific app from the server

-If you want to stop using the Analytics, Diagnostics (Crashes and Errors) and Push services in App Center and stop processing all the SDK logs being sent, but you would still like to use other App Center services such as Build, Distribution, or Test, you can use the [Analytics block logs API](https://openapi.appcenter.ms/#/analytics/App_BlockLogs).
+If you want to stop using the Analytics, Diagnostics (Crashes and Errors) and Push services in App Center and stop processing all the SDK logs being sent, but you still want to use other App Center services such as Build, Distribution, or Test, you can use the [Analytics block logs API](https://openapi.appcenter.ms/#/analytics/App_BlockLogs).

 ```json
 PUT https://appcenter.ms/v0.1/apps/{owner_name}/{app_name}/devices/block_logs/